top of page

 • Upon the youth's approval, the mentor and a program representative meet with the parents to discuss the boundaries and responsibilities of the mentoring relationship.

-• Facilitators complete an application that includes employment information and at least four (4) references who are contacted for background information.
+• Complete an application that includes employment information and at least four references who are contacted for background information.

 • The program checks driving records and sex offender registries.